Chemours Changing Positions About GenX in Wilmington

 Mike Johnson, environmental manager for Chemours’ Fayetteville Works facility, said GenX is a perfluoro-2-propoxypropanoic acid (PFPrOPrA) that had been released as a byproduct of vinyl production in the same site since 1980.
 It was later patented and branded as GenX and became an important part of DuPont’s Teflon manufacturing process when the company was forced to substitute a chemical cousin (C8 or PFOA) due to health damage that came to light by class-action lawsuits, following independent research and finally the request to phase it out by the Environmental Protection Agency (EPA).

 Water samples collected in Wilmington and Fayetteville showed higher concentrations of GenX near the discharge point of the Chemours’ site.
-After a community meeting demanded urgent actions, the Department of Environmental Quality (DEQ) began water sampling of the Cape Fear River and a EPA investigation was launched.
+After a community meeting demanded urgent actions, the Department of Environmental Quality (DEQ) began water sampling of the Cape Fear River, and an EPA investigation was launched.

 It was June 20, thirteen days into the crisis and after DEQ and EPA began their investigations that Chemours Co. changed its position and announced “it will capture, remove, and safely dispose of wastewater that contains the byproduct GenX generated from fluoromonomers production at its manufacturing plant in Fayetteville.”